friendscottn/ADNSFScripts/README.md

 #ADNSFScripts

-Scripts for performing various actions on ADNSF
+Scripts for performing various actions on AspDotNetStorefront